kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 Integration Dependency chain**.
 Under a monolithic, cascading rollout, integrating a new scheduling feature into a top-level out-of-tree controller (such as `TrainJob` or `RayJob`) was strictly blocked by the successful integration of all intermediate child controllers (waiting first for core `Job` and then `JobSet`).
-This dependency chain would delay crucial Workload-Aware Scheduling features for quarters or years, which is completely unacceptable when the user demand in the AI/ML space is immediate.
+This dependency chain would delay crucial Workload-aware Scheduling features for quarters or years, which is completely unacceptable when the user demand in the AI/ML space is immediate.

 ### The Chosen Solution: Autonomous Composed Configurations & Conscious Trade-offs